ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 the server runs Python using the Django framework [DJANGOPR].
 This design provides a
 zero install deployment, and
-leverages the rapid innovation in browser technologies.
+leverages the rapid pace of innovation in browser technologies.

 Our strategy has been to limit the scope of the client code to presentation and handling end-user interactions.